gromacs/gromacs/docs/release-notes/2022/major/bugs-fixed.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without the a space between the colon and number!

+Removed velocity output for acceleration groups
+"""""""""""""""""""""""""""""""""""""""""""""""

+The reported velocity in the energy file for acceleration groups was always zero.
+Now their velocity is no longer reported in the energy file.

+:issue:`1354`

 Use correct c0 parameter in Me2PO4 in OPLSAA
 """"""""""""""""""""""""""""""""""""""""""""

-OPLSAA torsions must sum to 0, but the paramters for Me2PO4 did not do so.
+OPLSAA torsions must sum to 0, but the parameters for Me2PO4 did not do so.
 Changed the c0 parameter to the correct value.

 :issue:`4075`